GeyserMC/GeyserWebsite/README.md

 # Website

 This is the Geyser website is built using [Docusaurus 3](https://docusaurus.io/).
+And this is a commit.

 ## Contributing